I am an ecological entomologist in Gainesville, Florida.

-My research focuses on how to maximize the ecosystem services of working landscapes by converting intensive agriculture to native vegetation.
+My research focuses on understanding and minimizing the impacts of invasive ants.
+This work includes studying how to maximize the ecosystem services of working landscapes by converting intensive agriculture to native vegetation.
 I also study how dispersal tradeoffs shape population dynamics, species interactions, and the evolution of life histories.

 Throughout my work I strive to combine research with community engagement to find conservation solutions, and have worked with NGOs and indigenous peoples to protect landscapes in Indonesia, Guyana and elsewhere.